bcc2023/ShiftWell-Restaurant-Dashboard/Backend/README.md

 # goodolddays-shiftwell-system

-### Backend Organization
+- 📁 Backend

-    ├── README.md          <- The top-level README for developers using this project.
-    ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
-    │
+  - 📁 app               (flask application files)
+    - 📄 Dockerfile      (Dockefile for building the Flask application image)
+  - 📁 db                (files for initializing database and tables)
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+  - 📁 models            (Trained and serialized models, model predictions, or model summaries
-    ├── app         <- flask application files
-    │
-    │
-    │── notebooks   <- python notebooks for EDA and model building │
-    ├── db          <- files for initialize database and tables │
-    └── docker-compose.yml  <-configure application's services

----
+  - 📄 README.md         (The README for developers using the backend application)
+  - 📄 index.js          (Backend entry point)

-Run with Docker 🐳
+### Run with Docker 🐳

 - `cd ..` to go to project root directory
-- then `docker-compose up --build`
+- then `docker-compose up`

-Access the REST API at `localhost:5000`
+### Access the REST API at

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a></p>
+`localhost:5000`

+### Notes
+Directories including **notebooks**(python notebooks for EDA and model building), **models**(Trained and serialized models, model predictions, or model summaries), and **data**(external, synthesized, and preprocessed data) are not included in this repo as they are not useful during the application development stage.
+Instead of saving copies of the large files here, we have moved the essential models inside the **app** directory here for building the application.

+For more reference of the directories not included, please visit [https://github.com/DSA3101AY2324S2-ByteForce/goodolddays-shiftwell-system-backend](https://github.com/DSA3101AY2324S2-ByteForce/goodolddays-shiftwell-system-backend).
+Note that you need to have access to it as it is a private repository.